isa-group/sphere-docs/docs/api/Pricing2Yaml/pricing2yaml-v11-specification.md

 ```

 **WEB_SAAS**: every integration feature that involves an external SaaS.
 For example,
 sync your calendar with Outlook.
-Usage of `features.<name>.pricingUrls` is mandatory.
+Usage of `features.<name>.pricingUrls` is required.

 ```yaml
 features: